Architectural Technology BSc (Hons)

 Core modules are:

-You will learn through a combination of face-to-face lectures and tutorials, design studio and group work, and online study via the university's virtual learning environment (VLE), with support from your tutors.
+- Face to face: You will learn through face-to-face lectures and tutorials, design studio, and group work, plus you will undertake some self-study via the university's virtual learning environment (VLE), with support from your tutors

 |Full-time (120 credit modules) per year||£1,820||£1,820|